cockroachdb/docs/src/current/v24.3/set-up-logical-data-replication.md

 You'll need:

 - Two separate v24.3 CockroachDB {{ site.data.products.core }} clusters with connectivity between every node in both clusters.
 That is, all nodes in cluster A must be able to contact each node in cluster B and vice versa.
-The SQL advertise address should be the cluster node advertise address so that the LDR job can plan node-to-node connections between clusters for maximum performance.
+The SQL advertised address should be the cluster node advertise address so that the LDR job can plan node-to-node connections between clusters for maximum performance.
     - To set up each cluster, you can follow [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}).
     - The [Deploy CockroachDB on Premises]({% link {{ page.version.version }}/deploy-cockroachdb-on-premises.md %}) tutorial creates a self-signed certificate for each {{ site.data.products.core }} cluster.
 To create certificates signed by an external certificate authority, refer to [Create Security Certificates using OpenSSL]({% link {{ page.version.version }}/create-security-certificates-openssl.md %}).
     - All nodes in each cluster will need access to the Certificate Authority for the other cluster.
 Refer to [Connect from the destination to the source](#step-2-connect-from-the-destination-to-the-source).
 - LDR replicates at the table level, which means clusters can contain other tables that are not part of the LDR job.
 If both clusters are empty, create the tables that you need to replicate with **identical** schema definitions (excluding indexes) on both clusters.
 If one cluster already has an existing table that you'll replicate, ensure the other cluster's table definition matches.
 For more details on the supported schemas, refer to [Schema Validation](#schema-validation).

-{{site.data.alerts.callout_info}}
+{% comment  %}To add later, after further dev work{{site.data.alerts.callout_info}}
 If you need to run LDR through a load balancer, use the load balancer IP address as the SQL advertise address on each cluster.
 It is important to note that using a load balancer with LDR can impair performance.
-{{site.data.alerts.end}}
+{{site.data.alerts.end}}{% endcomment %}

 To create bidirectional LDR, you can complete the [optional step](#step-4-optional-set-up-bidirectional-ldr) to start the second LDR job that sends writes from the table on cluster B to the table on cluster A.